vieirads/100DaysOfCode/r1-log.md

 ### R1D68
 Studied a bit more of react and learn how to create tags using functions and classes.
 I still have to find out how to put conditions when I click a button.

+### R1D69
+Studied a bit of React on Sololearn.
+Learn a bit about how to use `setState` and `Hooks` Very tired today.
+Tomorrow I kee studying.